 I don’t actually count the money that I find in my home toward the total amount of money I find each year since I consider it already to be mine, but that being said, you probably have a decent amount of coins lying around your house that you don’t know about or have forgotten.
 Decide to do a Spring cleaning and you’re likely to end the day with more money than when you started.
 Check pant and coat pockets from time to time and you’ll likely find a forgotten bill or change.

 At the Beach

-With the fourth of July weekend coming up, it will be a great time to keep your eyes open in the parks.
+Parks are popular during the summer months so that can be a great time to keep your eyes open in the parks.
 With all the commotion and large number of people, a few coins always seem to get left behind.
 This is also true after any holiday weekends or events.

 Wherever crowds have gathered

 If there is a crowd, there is a good chance that coins can be found, especially directly after the crowd begins to dissipate.
-Places where money transactions take place outside like art fairs and other community events are also prime locations to find a few extra coins lying around on the ground.
+Places where money transactions take place outside like art fairs, Saturday markets and other community events are also prime locations to find a few extra coins lying around on the ground.